How Do I Apply?

 A Preliminary Plat, once approved by the Planning and Zoning Commission and Planning and Zoning Division Director, enables the developer to:

 - Obtain County approval of engineered subdivision improvement plans

-- Construct public improvements and other infrastructure in accordance with approved improvement plans, or submit financial guarantees to insure future construction
+- Construct public improvements and other infrastructure in accordance with approved improvement plans, or submit financial guarantees to ensure future construction

 - Prepare a Final Plat in accordance with the approved Preliminary Plat

 No lots in a subdivision may be sold until a Final Plat for the subdivision is approved and recorded by St. Charles County.

 Before preparing the detailed Preliminary Plat, the developer has the option to first submit a concept plan to County staff for initial review and feedback.